 Wondering how you can add more micro-nutrients into your diet via spices?
-What if you can do so by having a delicious cup of low carb keto friendly chai tea?
+What if you can do so by having a delicious cup of keto chai tea?
 Well, that exactly what my chai tea recipe will provide.

 What I did not understand, was why I craved ginger to such a degree.
 After some research, I realized that it was my body’s way of trying to reduce pain, by relieving the inflammation.
 This was before I learned to eat low carb and found a more practical way to reduce inflammation.